adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

         cd Batch-Processing-using-Dataproc/data
         aws s3 cp german_data.csv s3://inputgluetesting/german_data.csv
         cd ..

     4. Create a S3 Storage Bucket by the name outputgluetesting in mumbai region.
 We will save output data here.

     4. Create IAM role to give Glue all the access required to perform the tasks.

+        - To create a role, goto IAM from the console

+        - Click in create role

+        - In use case, search for Glue and click next

+        - In Permission Policy, select AmazonS3FullAccess, AWSGlueServiceRole  , AWSGlueConsoleFullAccess and click next

+        - Give this role a name and click on create role.

     5. Create a Biquery dataset with the name GermanCredit and a table named German_Credit_final.
        This should be an empty table with schema as given below: